lake-wg/authz/draft-selander-lake-authz.md

 Join Proxy does not participate in the protocol and acts as a transparent router between the device and the domain authenticator.
 For simplicity, {{fig-cojp}} illustrates the case when the device and the domain authenticator are a single hop away and can communicate directly.

-## The enrollment protocol with parameter provisioning
+## The Enrollment Protocol with Parameter Provisioning

 ### Flight 1